-- Coconut Flour – Packed with fiber and nutrients, you can’t forget about this gluten-free, wheat free and grain-free ingredient.
-Coconut flour is great for those allergic to gluten and wanting a low-carb option.
+- Coconut Flour - Coconut flour is great for those allergic to gluten and wanting a low-carb option.
 While it’s called coco-nut it’s actually nut-free because this flour is made from coconut flesh (which is a fruit, not a nut) that’s been dried and then grind into small flour particles.
-Coconut flour feels and looks similar to grain flour, and also it has a very mild taste.
-Here’s the Coconut Flour I like to use.
+Here's the Coconut Flour I like to use.

 - Greek Yogurt - if you don't have greek yogurt you can also use regular yogurt or dairy free yogurt made from coconut, soy or almond milk.
 They all turn out delicious.

-- (optional) Probiotic Capsule – If you want an extra probiotic boost, you can add a daily serving (typically 1 or 2 pills) of probiotic supplements into the dough itself!
-I first thought it would be wierd, too, but the addition is barely noticeable since it tastes very much like yogurt.
-You can find probiotic supplements in most grocery stores and pharmacies, sometimes in the refridgerated section.
-Any brand/strength works, but please be sure to buy them in CAPSULE form, since you’ll need to break open the capsule and use only the contents inside.
-I used this probiotic brand.
+- (optional) Probiotic Capsule - If you want an extra probiotic boost, you can add a daily serving (typically 1 or 2 pills) of probiotic supplements into the dough itself!
+I first thought it would be an odd addition but the taste is barely noticeable since it tastes very much like yogurt.
+You can find probiotic supplements in most grocery stores and pharmacies, sometimes in the refrigerated section.
+Any brand/strength work, but please be sure to buy them in CAPSULE form, since you'll need to break open the capsule and use only the contents inside.
+Here are some probiotics that are in capsule form.